ibm-cloud-docs/databases-for-elasticsearch/howto-migration.md

 ### Example script with step by step API calls

-The migration example migrates a Compose deployment that has 20 indices and a total size on disk of 35GB to a {{site.data.keyword.databases-for-elasticsearch}} deployment.
+The migration example migrates a Compose deployment that has 20 indices and a total size on disk of 35 GB to a {{site.data.keyword.databases-for-elasticsearch}} deployment.
 Data is still being written while the migration occurs, so the example uses multiple snapshots and restores.

-Assumptions:
+Assumptions -

 - The mounted S3/COS repository to the Elasticsearch repository is called `migration`.
 - Each snapshot will be named `snapshot-X`. `X` is incremented on each subsequent snapshot.

-Variables used below:
+Variables -

 - `<compose_endpoint>:<compose_port>` - the hostname/port combination used to talk to the Compose deployment
 - `<icd_endpoint>:<icd_port>` - the hostname/port combination used to talk to the {{site.data.keyword.databases-for-elasticsearch}} deployment